Shetty-Amogh/Arduino-Movement/README.md

 # Arduino-Movement
 Movement input by Joystick (Analog Joystick) and Display on OLED Display 128x64.

-Make sure the connections is same as the one provided in the picture, **A0 -> Y Input.
+Make sure the connections is same as the one provided in the picture :
+**A0 -> Y Input.
 A1 -> X Input.**